Large intestine: Colonoscopy

 Colonoscopy is the endoscopic examination of the large intestine and the distal part of the small bowel with a CCD camera or a fiber optic camera on a flexible tube passed through the anus.
 It can provide a visual diagnosis (e.g. ulceration, polyps) and grants the opportunity for biopsy or removal of suspected colorectal cancer lesions.
 Colonoscopy can remove polyps as small as one millimetre or less.
 Once polyps are removed, they can be studied with the aid of a microscope to determine if they are precancerous or not.
-It takes 15 years or less for a polyp to turn cancerous.
+It takes 15 years or fewer for a polyp to turn cancerous.

 Colonoscopy is similar to sigmoidoscopy—the difference being related to which parts of the colon each can examine.
 A colonoscopy allows an examination of the entire colon (1200–1500 mm in length).
 A sigmoidoscopy allows an examination of the distal portion (about 600 mm) of the colon, which may be sufficient because benefits to cancer survival of colonoscopy have been limited to the detection of lesions in the distal portion of the colon.

 A sigmoidoscopy is often used as a screening procedure for a full colonoscopy, often done in conjunction with a stool-based test such as a fecal occult blood test (FOBT), fecal immunochemical test (FIT), or multi-target stool DNA test (Cologuard) or blood-based test, SEPT9 DNA methylation test (Epi proColon).
 About 5% of these screened patients are referred to colonoscopy.

 Virtual colonoscopy, which uses 2D and 3D imagery reconstructed from computed tomography (CT) scans or from nuclear magnetic resonance (MR) scans, is also possible, as a totally non-invasive medical test, although it is not standard and still under investigation regarding its diagnostic abilities.
 Furthermore, virtual colonoscopy does not allow for therapeutic maneuvers such as polyp/tumour removal or biopsy nor visualization of lesions smaller than 5 millimeters.
 If a growth or polyp is detected using CT colonography, a standard colonoscopy would still need to be performed.
 Additionally, surgeons have lately been using the term pouchoscopy to refer to a colonoscopy of the ileo-anal pouch.